 5. Windows Server 2019 & SQL

 - Application Platform: Microsoft reduced the Server Core base container image to a third of its size, improved app compatibility, support for Service Fabric and Kubernetes, and support for Linux containers on Windows to help modernize your apps.
-A feedback we constantly hear from developers is the complexity in navigating environments with Linux and Windows deployments.
 To address the complexity in navigating environments with Linux and Windows deployments, Microsoft extended Windows Subsystem for Linux (WSL) into insider builds for Windows Server, so that customers can run Linux containers side-by-side with Windows containers on a Windows Server.

 - Hyper-converged Infrastructure (HCI): HCI with cost-effective high-performance software-defined storage and networking allows deployments to scale from small 2-node, all the way up to 100s of servers with Cluster Sets technology, making it affordable regardless of the deployment scale.